peoray/peoray.dev/src/content/blog/github.md

 public/rss/* linguist-vendored
 ```

 In my `.gitattributes` file, I added a linguist-vendored entry for the directory I want to exclude.
 The linguist-vendored attribute tells Linguist to ignore any file in that directory.
+Doing this fixed the issue for me and my repo's language became Astro again.

-It is important to note that I'm describing an issue I encountered, it is very much possible that the case would be different for you.
-I encourage you to look at the documentation for the Lingust library to see various you can alter the language of your repo.
+It is important to note that I'm describing an issue I encountered and what I did to fix it.
+It is likely that you might face a different issue.
+I encourage you to look at Lingust documentation to see various way you can alter the language of your repo.